 Water-based polyurethane is an excellent sealant for ceramic tile surfaces that have been painted.
-Polyurethane and urethane are the same product so you can use either.
+Polyurethane and urethane are the same product so that you can use either.

 How To Store Ceramic Art Tiles

 There might be times when you want to display different tiles depending on the season or holidays.
-You can keep them in boxes or Ziploc bags to make the tiles easier to transport, but be sure to use acid-free materials, so they do not damage your tiles.
+You can keep them in boxes or Ziploc bags to make the tiles easier to transport, but be sure to use acid-free materials so they do not damage your tiles.

 Put tissue paper between tiles so the top doesn’t get scratched.